Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Seborrhea in a dog.

-To improve the condition of the skin and coat, use special shampoos containing tar, salicylic acid and sulfur.
-If the diagnosis revealed a lack of nutrients in the body, vitamin preparations are prescribed.
+Used to improve the condition of skin and coat special shampoos containing tar, salicylic acid and sulfur.
+If the diagnosis reveals a lack of nutrients in the body, vitamin supplements are prescribed.

 Antifungal (Fluconazole) and antimicrobial (Ceftriaxone) agents can also be prescribed.
-Corticosteroid medication can be used to relieve itching.
+Treatment with corticosteroid medications can be used to relieve itching.

 Fluconazole is an antifungal drug.

 Particular attention should be paid to the dog's diet.
-The veterinarian will be able to choose a diet.
-It should contain the necessary nutrients and do not cause allergies in the pet.
+The veterinarian can choose the diet.
+It must contain the necessary nutrients and not cause allergies in your pet.

-So, when is it time to take or take your pet to the vet?
-First, if any suspicious red spots appear on your dog's skin for no reason.
+So, when is it time to take your pet to the vet?
+Firstly, if for no apparent reason some suspicious red spots appear on your dog’s skin.

-As a rule, the local body temperature in these places is much higher than normal.
-You can also find out that the dog is probably uncomfortable with probing the places of the alleged dermatitis, since in many cases this is accompanied by a strong pain reaction.
+As a rule, the local body temperature in these places is significantly higher than normal.
+You can also find out that it is probably unpleasant for the dog to probe the areas of suspected dermatitis, since in many cases this is accompanied by a strong pain reaction.

-It is very bad if the dog licks the same place all the time.
-Often this is the manifestation of thermal damage or the consequences of contact with some kind of chemicals.
+It is very bad if a dog constantly licks the same place.
+This is often the manifestation of thermal damage or the consequences of contact with some chemicals.

 Yes, saliva in dogs contains a lot of lysozyme, but natural behavior leads to the development of acral dermatitis, its transition to a weeping, purulent form.
-So there is clearly no need to wait for a "natural cure" in this case, since the animal will definitely not get better.
+So, in this case, you obviously shouldn’t expect a “natural cure”, since the animal definitely won’t get any better.

 There are acute, subacute forms, as well as periods of relapse.